Pratz1994/Pratz1994/README.md

 - I have my views and scripts inside View folder.

-- My controllers are inside Controller Folder.
+- Controllers are inside Controller Folder.

 - Main layout is inside Shared folder.